dashvlas/awesome-ios-interview/Resources/English.md

 ## What is Memento Pattern?
 In Memento Pattern saves your stuff somewhere.
 Later on, this externalized state can be restored without violating encapsulation; that is, private data remains private.
 One of Apple’s specialized implementations of the Memento pattern is Archiving.

-## MVC
-`Model` —   responsible for the domain data or a data access layer which manipulates the data, think of ‘Person’ or ‘PersonDataProvider’ classes.
-`Views`  —  responsible for the presentation layer (GUI), for iOS environment think of everything starting with ‘UI’ prefix.
-`Controller/Presenter/ViewModel` —  mediator between the Model and the View, in general responsible for altering the Model by reacting to the user’s actions performed on the View and updating the View with changes from the Model.

 ## What is Responder Chain?
 A ResponderChain is a hierarchy of objects that have the opportunity to respond to events received.

-## MVVM
-UIKit independent representation of your View and its state.
-The View Model invokes changes in the Model and updates itself with the updated Model, and since we have a binding between the View and the View Model, the first is updated accordingly.
-Your `View Model` will actually take in your model, and it can format the information that’s going to be displayed on your view.

 ## What is Observer Pattern?
 In the Observer pattern, one object notifies other objects of any state changes.